 This model assumes that the serving network either operates multiple link-layer technologies or allows its user to roam into other networks when a service level agreement (SLA) in support of inter-working has been established.

-Figure 2— MIS reference model for SDFN 
+Figure 2— MIS reference model for SDRN 

 The communication model assigns different roles to the MISF depending on its position in the system.